brown-bnc/xnat-tools/docs/code_standards.md

 * `master` is the default branch and where releases are made off.
 This branch should be in clean/working conditions at all times.
 This branch is protected and can only be merged from Pull Requests for topic branches
 * topic branches are created for new features, fixes, or really any changes

+### Comment styles

+Developers should use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+[Commitizen](https://commitizen-tools.github.io/commitizen/) comes installed as a `dev` dependency via poetry and you can use it to help you format your commit messages.
+It can also be installed as stand alone CLI or as a plugin on VSCODE.

+We use Commitizen in GitHub Actions to automatically bump the version and update the [CHANGELOG.md](CHANGELOG.md) of this package according to the commit messages.
+Using conventional commits guarantees than Commitizen works appropriately.

 ## Testing